brechtbilliet/brechtbilliet.github.io/_posts/2022-7-14-why-and-how-i-created-a-spa-router-for-qwik.md

 }
 ```

 ## Wrapping up

-That's it we have a complete clientside SPA router with very limited code that works with lazy loading because
+That's it!!
+We have a complete clientside SPA router with very limited code that works with lazy loading because
 [Qwik](https://qwik.builder.io/) provides that out of the box.
 It was a very pleasant journey for me and I sure learned a lot.
+Chances are big the following of my articles will be [Qwik](https://qwik.builder.io/) related.
+You can find the source code of this demo [here](https://github.com/brechtbilliet/qwik-spa-routing-demo/tree/main/spa-routing):
 I hope you found it interesting as well!
-You can find the source code of this demo here:

 Special thanks to the reviewers:
 - x